AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 </code></pre>

-**Note:** The ID used to identify the Dependency Descriptor is signaled as defined in section A.7 of this specification.
-Some examples are provided in sections 7.2 and 7.3.
+**Note:** The ID used to identify the Dependency Descriptor is signaled as defined in Section A.7 of this specification.
+Some examples are provided in Sections 7.2 and 7.3.
 {:.alert .alert-info }

 ### 4.2 RTP Header Marker Bit (M)